ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 1. Click **Upload** button.
 In the **Upload documents** section, you can drag and drop your files or do a single click to upload documents directly to your assistant.

    You can upload upto 20 documents at a time.
-Each document file must not exceed 25 MB.
+Each document file must not exceed 500 KB.
 The total size of all documents must not exceed 100 MB.{: important}

    ![Elasticsearch upload document](images/elastic-search-upload-doc.png)